westlake-repl/ProTrek/README.md

 """
 ```

-## Deploy your demo locally
+## Deploy your server locally
-We provide an [online demo](https://huggingface.co/spaces/westlake-repl/Demo_ProTrek_650M_UniRef50) for ProTrek.
-For users who want to deploy the demo locally, please follow the steps below.
+We provide an [online server](https://huggingface.co/spaces/westlake-repl/Demo_ProTrek_650M_UniRef50) for using ProTrek.
+If you want to deploy the server locally, please follow the steps
+below:

+### Step 1: Install the environment
+Please follow the instructions in the [Environment installation](#Environment-installation) section.

-### Step 1: Download the Foldseek binary file
+### Step 2: Download the Foldseek binary file
 Please follow the instructions in the [Download Foldseek binary file](#Download-Foldseek-binary-file) section.

-### Step 2: Download the pre-trained model weights
+### Step 3: Download the pre-trained model weights
-Currently we support the deployment of [ProTrek_650M_UniRef50](https://huggingface.co/westlake-repl/ProTrek_650M_UniRef50).
-Please download all files and put them in the `weights` directory, e.g. `weights/ProTrek_650M_UniRef50/...`.
+Please download the weights of [ProTrek_650M_UniRef50](https://huggingface.co/westlake-repl/ProTrek_650M_UniRef50) and put them into the `weights` directory,
+i.e. `weights/ProTrek_650M_UniRef50/...`.
 The example
 code is in the [Download model weights](#Download-model-weights) section.

-### Step 3: Download pre-computed faiss index
+### Step 4: Download pre-computed faiss index
-We provide pre-computed protein embeddings and text embeddings using [ProTrek_650M_UniRef50](https://huggingface.co/westlake-repl/ProTrek_650M_UniRef50),
-and build faiss index for fast similarity search.
+We have built faiss index for fast retrieval using the embedding computed by [ProTrek_650M_UniRef50](https://huggingface.co/westlake-repl/ProTrek_650M_UniRef50).
 Please download the pre-computed faiss index from [here](https://huggingface.co/datasets/westlake-repl/faiss_index_ProTrek_650M_UniRef50/tree/main)
-and put it in the `weights/faiss_index` directory, e.g. `weights/faiss_index/faiss_index_ProTrek_650M_UniRef50/...`.
+and put it into the `faiss_index` directory, i.e. `faiss_index/SwissProt/...`.
 We
 provide an example to download the pre-computed faiss index.
 ```
-huggingface-cli download westlake-repl/faiss_index_ProTrek_650M_UniRef50 \
-                         --repo-type dataset \
+huggingface-cli download westlake-repl/faiss_index --repo-type dataset --local-dir faiss_index/
-                         --local-dir weights/faiss_index/faiss_index_ProTrek_650M_UniRef50
 ```

-### Step 4: Run the demo
+### Step 5: Run the server
-After all data and files are prepared, you can run the demo by executing the following command.
+After all data and files are prepared, you can run the server by executing the following commands.
 ```
+# Start backend servers
 python demo/run.py
 ```